 Spanish - Turkish - Ukrainian

-Albanian - Georgian - Polish - Romance - Russian - Swedish
+Albanian - Georgian - Polish - Estonian - Russian - Swedish

 Since October 2014, the Congress has invited young people from different backgrounds to take part in its sessions, to have their say in the debates and to exchange with Congress members on the issues on the agenda.